salabim/peek/readme.md

 peek.to_clipboard(part1, confirm=False)
 ```

+### General

-Implementation detail: this functionality uses pyperclip, apart from under Pythonista, whre the
+Implementation detail: the clipboard functionality uses pyperclip, apart from under Pythonista, where the
 builtin clipboard module is used.

 This functionality is particularly useful for entering an answer of an *Advent of Code* solution to the site.